WSU Puget Sound Extension Forestry Classes and Events

 Field Days and Winter School

-Winter School is the classroom counterpart to our summer field days.
-Designed to let you attend multiple workshops all in the same day, the Winter School will help you address challenges on your property, restore healthy forest conditions, and achieve your goals.
+This out-in-the-woods education event allows you attend multiple workshops all in the same day.
+The Field Day will help you address challenges on your property, restore healthy forest conditions, and achieve your goals.
 Whether you are a novice to family forestry, or your family has owned land for many generations, there is something new for everyone to learn.
-2024 Winter School Details and Registration.
+2024 Field Day Details and Registration.

 Workshops and Seminars